garzoc/tex_yoda_2_configurator/doc/README.md

 +-------------------------+
 ```

-The value to which the hardware key binds only appears to be contained within the first byte.
+The value to which the hardware key binds to only appears to be contained within the first byte.
 It is possible that the second byte has another use.
-there are few keys where this does not appear to be the case,
+There are few keys where this does not appear to be the case,
 one appears to be trackpoint speed control.

 keys can be disabled by setting the value to **ff00** or somteimes **0000**
 TEST: Disable all fn1 keys

-### Layers

-The hardware keys can be configured with up to 4 different layers 3 FN layers the normal layer.
+The hardware keys can be configured with up to 4 different values, one for each layer, 3 FN layers and the normal layer.
 The hardware key is made up of two parts, the actual key and the layer, see below:

 ```